Published: 30 Jul 2018

 Certain exceptions in the Act set out circumstances in which it is permissible to treat someone differently because of their sex or gender reassignment, for reasons of public policy or to protect the rights of others.
 The use of such exceptions generally needs to be justified as being a proportionate way to achieve a legitimate objective.
 This will often require a case-by-case approach to determine what is legitimate and proportionate in any given circumstance.

 We recognise that the present system for obtaining a GRC may be creating unnecessary barriers for people to have their change of sex recognised.
-Only 4,910 GRCs have been issued since the GRA came into force in 2005, which falls far short of the number of trans people estimated to be living in Britain.
+As of July 2018, only 4,910 GRCs had been issued since the GRA came into force in 2005, which falls far short of the number of trans people estimated to be living in Britain.
 While the reasons for this disparity are not fully understood, it suggests that the current mechanism may not be meeting the needs of its users.

 However, the interaction between the Gender Recognition Act 2004 and the Equality Act 2010 is a complex area of law, which affects how people are protected from discrimination and harassment.
-Our response to the England and Wales consultation will seek to bring clarity to both the legal and practical issues and make recommendations on the best ways to ensure respect for everyone’s rights.
+Our response to the England and Wales consultation sets out our view on the law and makes recommendations on the best ways to ensure respect for everyone’s rights.

 'Gender’ refers to socially constructed roles of women and men and/or an individual’s conception of their identity.
 The term is often used interchangeably with ‘sex’, partly in recognition that much of the inequality between women and men is driven by underlying social and power structures rather than by biological sex.
 Although the Equality Act protects people from discrimination because of their sex, other UK legislation (such as the regulations requiring employers to publish their gender pay gap) refers to gender.
 This may cause confusion in some circumstances.
 To avoid any ambiguity, we are reviewing our use of language across our website and publications to ensure clarity and consistency.
 However, it is important to note that any mistaken or structural use of the term gender does not affect how the law works in practice.

-As with the Scotland consultation, in preparing our response to the England and Wales consultation we will consult widely and give careful consideration to the need to respect the rights of all individuals affected by any proposed changes.
+As with the Scotland consultation, in preparing our response to the England and Wales consultation we consulted widely and gave careful consideration to the need to respect the rights of all individuals affected by any proposed changes.
 The issues at stake are complex and personal, and we are aware that some people have expressed concerns and uncertainty about the effect of change.
 It is essential that we all continue to engage in a constructive and respectful way when we have these important conversations, in order to understand the full implications of the current system and any proposed changes to it.
-We will respond to the consultation in due course.